STRRINGS: STReams in Residual Images of Nearby GalaxieS: STRRINGS

-During the manual segmentation, we identified six streams that feature a candidate dwarf galaxy progenitor, visible as a compact object embedded in the stream, for the galaxies: ESO356-012, PGC1092512, NGC0804, PGC430221, NGC5513\_GROUP and UGC09239.
-We search in the literature for the redshifts of these objects.
+During the manual segmentation, we identified six streams that feature a candidate satellite dwarf galaxy progenitor, visible as a compact object embedded in the stream, for the galaxies: ESO356-012, PGC1092512, NGC0804, PGC430221, NGC5513\_GROUP and UGC09239.
+We search in the literature for the redshifts of these satellite candidates\footnote{We note that some of these satellites have stellar masses exceeding $10^{9}M_\odot$ (Table \ref{tab:table_progenitors}), which is above the conventional threshold for dwarf galaxies; however, we retain the usage of the term `dwarf' in this section for consistency.}.
 We find from the NED database that the dwarf galaxy around NGC5513\_GROUP is located at the same redshift ($z=0.0167$) as the host, and similarly for the dwarf around NGC0804 ($z=0.0175$), which was also reported in \cite{Miro-Carretero_et_al_2024}.
 The dwarf galaxy around ESO356-012 was reported in \cite{Tanoglidis_et_al_2021} (\texttt{coadd-oid=321855008}) but without redshift estimate.
 To our knowledge, the dwarf galaxy candidates around PGC1092512 and PGC430221 have not been previously reported, such that no redshift information is available.
 For UGC09239, the dwarf candidate appears in NED as \texttt{SDSS J142508.77+134511.4}, without reliable redshift\footnote{A warning about potentially unreliable photometry is raised in SDSS DR18 for this object.
 In SDSS DR12 a photometric redshift of 0.167 is indicated but seems unlikely given the physical appearance of the object.}.